gradle/gradle/design-docs/dependency-management-projectpriority.md

 * Activating `preferProjectModules` on a configuration and then check that this has no effect on an configuration extending from it.
 * The same tests in the composite build case
+* The same tests for doing dependency substitution

+### Open Issues

+* Do we potentially also have a touch point here for the native support?
+  We might have a similar situation with pre-built libraries.